InnerSourceCommons/InnerSourceLearningPath/product/01-introduction.md

 While we all strive for autonomous teams that can move in an independent way, it is clear that in an complex, interconnected world some dependencies cannot be avoided.
 InnerSource [provides an alternative](https://innersourcecommons.org/learn/learning-path/introduction/02/) to "wait it out", "build workarounds" and "escalate": Teams that need modifications in their dependencies can themselves offer a helping hand.
 InnerSource facilitates cross team collaboration.
-Through it's focus on written communication, InnerSource values are particularly helpful for teams moving to a remote-first mode.
+Through its focus on written communication, InnerSource values are particularly helpful for teams moving to a remote-first mode.

 In this Learning Path section, you will learn where Agile development and InnerSource use similar terminology and even technology - but differ substantially in the details.
 Instead of running into common misunderstandings, you will be better equipped to spot differences in culture but also in purpose of tools used.